 Organic traffic is the people who found us through a Google search.
 That’s at 20.

-Email traffic comes from the email lists that I was mentioned earlier.
+Email traffic comes from the email lists that I mentioned earlier.
 Our email list has driven 20 views to our website.

 Social traffic.
 22 people have come to our website from social media outlets.